philwhiles/frettler/README.md

 Similar to the demo, but interactive, try the `tutorial` script.
 It will execute a number of frettler invocations, pausing after each with the last invocation it ran ready for you to edit and experiment with.
 After your edit, press return to see the result.
 Once you have tired of each example, simply delete the example invocation shown and press return to move to the next step.

-## Arguments
+## Views
-Frettler has two ways of viewing entire scales/modes and chords.
+Frettler has two fundamental ways of viewing entire scales/modes and chords.
 One is horizontal, the other is vertical.
-Your mileage may vary, so you get to choose the one your prefer!
+Your mileage may vary, so you get to choose the one you prefer!
-Each view can be used to display a scale or chord in its entirety, and each default to showing the first 12 frets.
+Both the `horizontal` and `vertical` views can be used to display a scale, chord or mode (in its entirety, and each defaults to showing the first 12 frets), but the vertical view is also used for the practice boxes and when displaying chord fingerings, in which case only the section of the vertical fretboard around the fingering is displayed.

-Frettlers first argument can either be an instrument, in which case the following commands must follow the instrument conventions below, or it can be one of its secondary, ancilliary, arguments, such as 'patterns' or 'lookup', each of which have expectations for the subsequent arguments and options.

-### Instrument Commands
-The following instruments are supported:
+Frettler also has a `tab` view, which displays a scale or chord in a horizontal tab format, not a fretboard view.

+In any view when Frettler display intervals it uses the following convention :

+- P1 - perfect unison/root
+- m2 - minor second
+- M2 - major second
+- m3 - minor third
+- M3 - major third
+- P4 - perfect fourth
+- d5 - diminished fifth
+- P5 - perfect fifth
+- m6 - minor sixth
+- M6 - major sixth
+- m7 - minor seventh
+- M7 - major seventh

+## Invocation
+Frettlers invocation takes one of the following forms:

+ - frettler  ``command``  ``options``
+ - frettler  ``instrument-command``  ``sub-command``  ``options``
+ - frettler  ``instrument-command``  ``view-sub-command``  ``root``  ``pattern``  ``options``

+Where...

+``instrument-command`` is one of:

 - guitar
 - bassguitar